nito0415/BUS_395_SCRUM/README.md

 PBI: Priority

+- [x] Create a SQL database and access it within Python.

+- [x] Create a GUI for the user to interact with the database.

+- [ ] Make the GUI more user friendly.

-- [] Create SQL database with appropriate tables and do calculations that highlight high-cost items.
+- [] Use python to fetch appropriate tables and do calculations that highlight high-cost items.

 - [] Access database within Python and run reports for user highlighting frequency of sold products.